-7.3 Advice to Pupils.
+8.3 Advice to Pupils.

-Pupils can refer to their Mentor or Year Lead/Heads of House if they feel the need to discuss anything arising from the sessions.
-They will advise pupils on the best course of action and direct pupils in eliciting the support of the school nurse or other suitable outside agency.
+Pupils can refer to their Mentor or Year Lead if they feel the need to discuss anything arising from the sessions.
+They will advise pupils on the best course of action and direct pupils in eliciting the support of a suitable outside agency if further help is needed.
 If there are safeguarding concerns the College's safeguarding procedures will be followed.

-7.4 Training
+8.4 Training

 Staff should be trained on the delivery of RSE as part of their continuing professional development.
-The PSHE co-ordinator may invite external bodies, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+The Head of PSHE may invite external bodies, such as the Local Authority PSHE Advisor, school nurses or sexual health professionals, to provide support and training to staff teaching RSE.

-8. Review of the Policy
+9. Review of the Policy